Home YSF » YSF Keynote Speakers

 YSF Keynote Speakers

-Four keynote lectures will be delivered during the 17th FEBS Young Scientists' Forum by distinguished scientists:
+An opening lecture and four keynote talks will be delivered during the 17th FEBS Young Scientists' Forum by distinguished scientists:

 Prof. Naama Barkai from the Weizmann Institute of Science, Rehovot, Israel received the FEBS│EMBO Women in Science Award in 2008 for her outstanding contributions to the field of systems biology and the mathematical modelling of biological systems.
 She is investigating the design principles of biological circuits to quantify biological variability and to elucidate its relationship with biological circuits.